 <body> can be left out if they are empty.

 Some elements cannot have content; therefore, they do not require a closing tag.
 These elements are called void or empty elements.

 /) at the end of the void element’s opening tag is allowed, which creates a self-closing element.
 Turning void elements into self-closing is up to personal preference, but it improves compatibility with XHTML.
 The following elements are void elements:

-HTML elements can be nested, which means that elements can contain other elements inside them, or nested.
+HTML elements can be nested, meaning that elements can contain other elements inside or nested.
 All HTML documents consist of nested HTML elements.

 The following example contains four HTML elements:

 The image below shows these HTML elements as they appear in the browser:

 - Creates a link to another page or to a location in the current page.